 More recently, practitioners and policy stakeholders have recognized the impact of trauma on learning, and healthy development.
-In efforts to support young people who experience trauma, the term “trauma informed care” has gained traction among schools, juvenile justice departments, mental health programs and youth development agencies around the country.
-Trauma informed care broadly refers to a set of principles that guide and direct how we view the impact of severe harm on young people’s mental, physical and emotional health.
-Trauma informed care encourages support and treatment to the whole person, rather than focus on only treating individual symptoms or specific behaviors.
+In efforts to support young people who experience trauma, the term “trauma-informed care” has gained traction among schools, juvenile justice departments, mental health programs and youth development agencies around the country.
+Trauma informed care broadly refers to a set of principles that guide and direct how we view the impact of severe harm on young people’s mental, physical, and emotional health.
+Trauma informed care encourages support and treatment to the whole person, rather than focusing on only treating individual symptoms or specific behaviors.

 The term “trauma informed care” didn’t encompass the totality of his experience and focused only on his harm, injury and trauma.
 For Marcus, the term “trauma informed care” was akin to saying, you are the worst thing that ever happened to you.
 For me, I realized the term slipped into the murky water of deficit based, rather than asset driven strategies to support young people who have been harmed.
 Without careful consideration of the terms we use, we can create blind spots in our efforts to support young people.

 While the term trauma informed care is important, it is incomplete.
 First, trauma informed care correctly highlights the specific needs for individual young people who have exposure to trauma.
 However, current formulations of trauma informed care presumes that the trauma is an individual experience, rather than a collective one.
 To illustrate this point, researchers have shown that children in high violence neighborhoods all display behavioral and psychological elements of trauma (Sinha & Rosenberg 2013).
 Similarly, populations that disproportionately suffer from disasters like Hurricane Katrina share a common experience that if viewed individually simply fails to capture how collective harm requires a different approach than an individual one.